quan-0811/american-gossip-spreading/README.md

 # American Gossip Spreading

-Mathematical Modeling capstone project on **the spread of gossip in American school friendship networks**.
+IT4033E - Mathematical Modeling capstone project at HUST on **the spread of gossip in American school friendship networks**.

 The project models a school as a graph: